AugurProject/augur.js-docs/source/version2/includes/_simplifiedAPI.md

 });
 // This function does not return a value.

-var secondsInFeeWindow = 604800;
+var secondsInDisputeWindow = 604800;
 var currentTimestamp = 1518648436;
-augur.reporting.getCurrentPeriodProgress(secondsInFeeWindow, currentTimestamp);
+augur.reporting.getCurrentPeriodProgress(secondsInDisputeWindow, currentTimestamp);
 // example output:
 99.27843915343915